AmmarAMinhas/Zenpond/README.md

 2. The frontend sends the image to the Flask backend using a `fetch` request.
 3. Flask processes the image with AI:
    - GroundingDino detects the person’s bounding box
-   - Manual prompt guides Grounding SAM to segment and mask the head/face
+   - Manual prompt guides SAM to segment and mask the head/face
    - Stable Diffusion transforms the masked area into a capybara.
 5. The resulting image is returned in base64 and rendered in the browser.
 6. A duck in the pond is replaced with a capybara.
 7. Lofi music continues playing as the pond evolves.

 ## 🚧 Challenges
 We ran into a lot.
 Docker wouldn’t compile the environment with all the model dependencies, so we pivoted to running everything locally.
-Integrating Grounding DINO, SAM, and Stable Diffusion was especially difficult.
+Integrating GroundingDINO, SAM, and Stable Diffusion was especially difficult.
 For now, they operate as independent pipelines, requiring manual stitching for SAM's masking/transformation.
 On the frontend side, getting the duck animations and capybara swaps to feel natural and keep the chill vibe took tuning.
 The HTML image upload and handling also involved some trial-and-error to make it clean and functional.
 **Flask** also posed challenges, particularly in managing image requests and returning base64 data without performance issues.

 ## ✅ Accomplishments